eldesh/iter-zig/README.md

 try expectEqual(@as(?*u32, null), iter.next());
 ```

-Further, `Const` variations are defined for each iterators.
+Further, `Const` variations are defined for each containers.
 These iterators behaves as same to non-const variations except for returns const pointers.

 - to_iter.ArrayConstIter